Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions

-\section{Sampling Schemes for Elliptic \& Hypo-elliptic Diffusions}
+\section{Sampling schemes for elliptic \& hypo-elliptic diffusions}

 We propose explicit sampling schemes for the SDE (\ref{eq:model}).
-After introducing the conditions so that the law of $X_t$, $t>0$, admits a smooth Lebesgue density in Section \ref{sec:basic_con}, we present the sampling schemes in Section \ref{sec:sampling_scheme}.
+We introduce the conditions so that the law of $X_t$, $t>0$, admits a smooth Lebesgue density in Section \ref{sec:basic_con}.
+Then, we present the sampling schemes in Section \ref{sec:sampling_scheme}.
 Hereafter, we make use of the notation $X_t^x$, $t > 0$, when needed to emphasise the initial state $X_0 = x \in \mathbb{R}^d$.

-\subsection{Basic Assumptions for Diffusion Class}
+\subsection{Basic assumptions for diffusion class}